 “Above all, we wanted them to would take away a sense of how transformational going on to Higher Education can be”.

 A motivational talk about hard work and success by broadcast journalist and author Simon Hall, BBC Home Affairs Correspondent kicked off the day.

 This was followed by an inspirational speech from Royal Marine Captain Jon White, whose life changed forever when he stepped onto a land mine in Afghanistan and was seriously injured.

 The action-packed day continued with interactive activities including a newsroom quiz, drama workshops, sports and team building activities and an African drumming workshop.

 Pupils attending were from Ford Primary, Manor Primary, Horrabridge Primary, Kingskerswell Primary and Tavistock Primary schools.

-To find out more about the University’s Widening Participation programme, please log on to the Outreach webpage.
+To find out more about the University’s Widening Participation programme, please go to our Schools & Colleges pages.

 Back to Marjon News